riccardomocchetti/functional-programming-with-aws-lambda/README.md

 This sounds great, everyting is easier, but it does not come for free.

-What I would like to show in the next sections is that to actually benefit from functional programming, we need to change how we think and write code.
+What I would like to show in this post is that to actually benefit from functional programming, we need to change how we think and write code.
-I would like to describe what my thought process is like when I write a program, and that by applying a few principles we can actually see the benefits of functional programming.
+I would like to describe what my thought process is like when I write a program, and that by applying a few principles we can actually see the benefits listed above.

 ## Why AWS Lambda
 AWS Lambda is a fully managed environment where we can run our code (with some limits).

 The model is really simple.
 The code is deployed in what it's called a lambda function.
-Whenever your the lambda function receives an event (from one of the supported AWS services), it then triggers the code deployed passing the event received as a parameter.
+Whenever a lambda function receives an event (from one of the supported AWS services), it triggers our code passing the event as a parameter.

 It sounds perfect!
 Functional programming is all about defining your program as functions, so AWS Lambda gives us the right abstraction to interact with other AWS services.
 Everithing is an event that we receive as a parameter.